 The Glamis Adventure Playground is a professionally staffed adventure playground with open-access for children aged 6 to 16 years.
-We are open over the summer school holidays from 12-6 Wednesday to Friday from 24 July to 24 August 2018.

 As many of the children have working parents, the children stay the whole time the adventure playground is open.